filecoin-project/lotus-docs/content/en/lotus/install/macos.md

 brew install filecoin-project/lotus/lotus
 ```

-Lotus is now installed.
+Lotus is installed.
 You can now [start the Lotus daemon](#start-the-lotus-daemon-and-sync-the-chain).

 ## Build from source